yaya2devops/gopencti/README.md

 3. Set a password for your `OPENCTI_ADMIN_PASSWORD` and change the values of `RABBITMQ_DEFAULT_PASS` and `OPENCTI_BASE_URL` to match your VM and port for OpenCTI.

 ![Portainer Env Variables](assets/opencti-env-var.png)

 4. Run the file in Azure VM
 5. Take the output of the command and proceed to Portainer.

-I have also generated the `opencti.env` file for you.
+I have also generated the `opencti.env` file for you. <br>
 You can import it into Portainer and verify your variables using the following command:
 ```
 cat opencti.env
 ```
-1. Deploy your stack from Portainer
+6. Deploy your stack from Portainer

 ![OpenCTI Containers in Portainer](assets/opencti-stack-expand.png)